SamuMSeoane/SamuMSeoane/README.md

 - 👋 Hi, I’m @SamuMSeoane
-- 👀 I’m interested in PHP and Java
+- 👀 I’m interested in Java and soon I will try PHP
 - 🌱 I’m currently learning Java at IES Teis
-- 💞️ I’m looking to collaborate on homemade videogames
+- 💞️ I will be looking to collaborate on homemade videogames, TT-RPGames and musical things
-- 📫 How to reach me.. not available yet
+- 📫 Bluesky @zabu.bsky.social

 <!---
 SamuMSeoane/SamuMSeoane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.